phu0ngng/nccl/docs/userguide/source/usage/groups.rst

  ncclAllReduce(sendbuff4, recvbuff4, count4, datatype, comm1, stream);
  ncclGroupEnd();

-However, changing the order of the any operations will lead to incorrect results or hang as shown in the following 2 examples:
+However, changing the order of any operations will lead to incorrect results or hang as shown in the following 2 examples:

 .. code:: C